 A staunch Eurosceptic, Robert’s commitment to restore vital powers back to this country has been reinforced by his spell in Brussels.
 Fishing is top of his list in that regard.

-Robert has leant his support local peoples’ campaigns in the Scarborough and Whitby area.
+Robert has leant his support to local peoples’ campaigns in the Scarborough and Whitby area.
 Most notably pressing for the upgrading of the A64 which currently limits business and tourism development on the East Coast.

 Married to Maureen, they have three children, who all attended local state schools.
 Robert’s other passion is his steam traction engines and “Sentinel” steam lorry which can be seen at many local steam events sporting its “Keep the Pound” livery.